Peter Caruana

 Sir Peter Richard Caruana, KCMG KC (born 15 October 1956) is a Gibraltarian former politician who served as Chief Minister of Gibraltar from 1996 to 2011 and Leader of the Gibraltar Social Democrats (GSD) from 1991 to 2013.
+He is the longest serving Chief Minister to date.

-Caruana is a barrister by profession.
-He was appointed a Queen's Counsel for Gibraltar in 1998 (which became King's Counsel upon the death of Queen Elizabeth II), and elected an Overseas Master of the Bench of Inner Temple in 2011.
+A barrister by profession, Caruana was appointed a Queen's Counsel for Gibraltar in 1998 (which became King's Counsel upon the death of Queen Elizabeth II), and elected an Overseas Master of the Bench of Inner Temple in 2011.

 Early and personal life

 Caruana was born in Gibraltar and is of Maltese and Italian descent.
 He was educated at the Christian Brothers School in Gibraltar, and then Grace Dieu Manor School and the independent Ratcliffe College (both in Leicestershire, England), and finally Queen Mary College, University of London and the Council of Legal Education.
 Before serving as Chief Minister, he was a partner in the law firm Triay & Triay.
 He is married to Cristina, daughter of Joseph Triay, a local barrister.
-He has 7 children: Michael, Georgina, Nicola, Philippa, Patrick, Timothy, and James.
+He has seven children: Michael, Georgina, Nicola, Philippa, Patrick, Timothy and James.
 His leisure interests are golf, and political and current affairs.